Church of Our Lady Star of the Sea

-The Church of Our Lady Star of the Sea is a Roman Catholic church in Singapore and comes under the jurisdiction of the Archdiocese of Singapore.
+The Church of Our Lady Star of the Sea is a Roman Catholic church in Singapore and falls under the jurisdiction of the Archdiocese of Singapore.
 The church is located at Yishun Street 22.

 History

 The church had its beginnings in the Naval Base area, in August 1949.
 This is now the area around Sembawang Road.
 Religious services started at an old Japanese language school which was left over from World War II.
 The school was located in Jalan Kedai, off Canberra Road.